yesnik/symfony-guides/config.md

             - '../src/Tests/'
 ```

+This makes all classes inside `src/` available as services in the container.

-This is a special key `_defaults` sets default config values that
+Key `_defaults` sets default config values that
 should be applied to *all services* that are registered in this file.
 We could set autowiring to `false` on just one service to override these defaults.

 When we add a `bind` to `_defaults`, we can use `$isDebug` argument in *any* of our services.

-This makes all classes inside `src/` available as services in the container.

 Does that mean that all of our classes are instantiated on every single request?
 No: this line simply tells the container to *be aware* of these classes.